visenze/visearch-widget-swift/README.md

   - `find_similar_im_name` : sample im_name used for "Find Similar" widget demo.
 You can browse the product images in ViSenze dashboard and used any existing im_name to test.
   - `you_may_like_im_name` : sample im_name used for "You May Also Like" widget demo.
 You can browse the product images in ViSenze dashboard and used any existing im_name to test.
   - `filterItems` : configure the types of fitler used in demo app.
 Two types of filters are supported (Category and Range filters).

-- Download and run the `Carthage.pkg` file for the latest [release](https://github.com/Carthage/Carthage/releases).
-The demo app is built with Carthage.
-After Carthage  installation, you will need to run the following command:

- `carthage update --platform iOS --no-use-binaries`

 - Configure scheme: At the final step, you will need to change the Running Scheme to "WidgetsExample".
 You are now ready to run the demo app.